Skip to main content

 "What are you studying now?"
 He asked, walking up to his side of the bed.

 "Science."
 She spoke.
-"Goodnight Barrister Babu."
+"Goodnight, Barrister Babu."

-"Goodnight Bondita."
+"Goodnight, Bondita."

-When Bondita woke up the next morning Aniruddha had already left.
-She sat on the bed a little disappointed that he didn't wake her up before leaving.
-Then she suddenly remembered Trilochan's instructions to keep the room ready for Thakuma who was due to arrive the next day.
+When Bondita woke up the next morning, Aniruddha had already left.
+She sat on the bed, a little disappointed that he didn't wake her up before leaving.
+Then she suddenly remembered Trilochan's instructions to keep the room ready for Thakuma, who was due to arrive the next day.
 She rushed with her chores.

-It was evening when the phone rang and Trilochan picked it up.
+It was evening when the phone rang, and Trilochan picked it up.

 "Hello?
 Aniruddha?"
-Bondita's hands stopped as she served tea to Binoy and the moment Binoy looked up she dashed into the kitchen making him smile.
+Bondita's hands stopped as she served tea to Binoy, and the moment Binoy looked up, she dashed into the kitchen, making him smile.

 "What happened?
 Are you okay?"
 Trilochan was nodding his head.

 "Yes, we are all fine.
 Pishima is coming in the afternoon.
 Oh late?
 How late?"
 He nodded again.
 "Will you be back by evening?"
 Trilochan smiled.
 "Okay.
 Take care."
-He kept the receiver down and sat down on the table.
+He kept the receiver down and sat down at the table.

 "Dada.
 What happened?"
 Binoy asked, sipping his tea.